Skip To Main Content

 In accordance with state law, the Oxnard School District has established a Citizens’ Bond Oversight Committee (CBOC) to ensure transparency and accountability in the use of funds from voter-approved bonds.
 The CBOC operates under the Ralph M. Brown Act, ensuring all meetings are open to the public.

-Measure I was approved by District voters on November 8, 2022, authorizing the issuance of $215 million in General Obligation Bonds to improve school facilities.
-The CBOC is composed of community members representing local businesses, senior citizen organizations, school-related groups, taxpayers' associations, and parents of students in the District
+Measure I (PDF) was approved by District voters on November 8, 2022, authorizing the issuance of $215 million in General Obligation Bonds to improve school facilities.
+The CBOC is composed of community members representing local businesses, senior citizen organizations, school-related groups, taxpayers’ associations, and parents of students in the District.

 Committee Responsibilities